Quantitative assessment of the universal thermopower in the Hubbard model: Simulation parameters

 \section{Simulation parameters}

-Statistical error bars denoting $\pm 1$ standard error of the mean are shown for all measurements, except for \cref{fig:lifshitz}.
-Error bars are determined by bootstrap resampling ($100$ bootstraps)~\cite{bootstrap}, except for error bars for $n$ in the inset of Fig.~\ref{fig:signchange}~(\textbf{b}), and those for $S_{\mathrm{Kelvin}}$ in \cref{fig:atomiclimit_largeU}, which are determined by jackknife resampling~\cite{jackknife}.
+Statistical error bars denoting $\pm 1$ standard error of the mean are shown for all measurements, except for Supplementary Fig.~\ref{fig:lifshitz} that has none.
+Error bars are determined by bootstrap resampling ($100$ bootstraps)~\cite{bootstrap}, except for error bars determined by jackknife resampling~\cite{jackknife}: $n$ in the inset of Fig.~2b in the main text, $S_{\mathrm{Kelvin}}$ in Supplementary Fig.~\ref{fig:atomiclimit_largeU}, and $16\times 16$ $S_\mathrm{Kelvin}$ data in Supplementary Fig.~\ref{fig:finitesizeandtrotter}b.
 Simulation cluster size is $8\times 8$ for all results, unless otherwise specified.
 The maximum imaginary time Trotter discretization is $d\tau=0.02/t$ in the chemical potential tuning process, and $d\tau=0.05/t$ for other thermodynamic and transport measurements, unless otherwise specified.
 At high temperatures, the smallest number of imaginary-time slices used in the Trotter decomposition is $\tilde{L}=\beta/d\tau = 20$.
-For MaxEnt analytic continuation, we choose the model function by using the same high-temperature annealing procedure as in Ref.~\cite{wang2022wiedemann}, except for \cref{fig:lambdadependence}.
-We determine spectra in the infinite-temperature-limit, using a moments expansion method, which serves as the model function at the highest temperature, except for \cref{fig:lifshitz}, similar as in Refs.~\cite{edwin,PhysRevB.105.L161103,wang2022wiedemann}.
+For MaxEnt analytic continuation, we choose the model function by using the same high-temperature annealing procedure as in Ref.~\cite{wang2022wiedemann}, except for Supplementary Fig.~\ref{fig:lambdadependence}.
+We determine spectra in the infinite-temperature-limit, using a moments expansion method, which serves as the model function at the highest temperature, except for Supplementary Fig.~\ref{fig:lifshitz}, similar as in Refs.~\cite{edwin,PhysRevB.105.L161103,wang2022wiedemann}.
 To determine the adjustable parameter which assigns weights of statistics and entropy in the maximized function in MaxEnt, we use the method of Ref.~\cite{PhysRevE.94.023303}.
 Other details in methods and parameter choices are mostly the same as Ref.~\cite{wang2022wiedemann}.